WalkerAndCoBrandsInc/ingram_micro/README.md

 **Note about Sales Orders:** there are two different schemas for sales order submissions, one that is only for domestic orders and another that is for domestic or international orders.
-If you are using the international-enabled schema, you must set `international` to `true` in your configuration (`config.international = true`).
+If you are using the international-enabled schema, you must set `international_schema` to `true` in your configuration (`config.international_schema = true`).
 If you pass nothing in or set it to `false`, the domestic-only schema will be used by default.
 Discuss with IMM to determine which schema you will use.

 XML files are validated against the XSD schemas from the API docs and then sent the request to the API.